Realizing Robotic Swimming with Unified Fluid-Robot Multiphysics: Introduction

 \end{itemize}

-The remainder of this paper is organized as follows: In \Cref{sec:RELATED WORKS}, we provide a literature review on existing fluid-robot interaction simulators, variational mechanics, and computational fluid dynamics solvers.
-In \Cref{sec:BACKGROUND}, we provide an overview of relevant background material on the least action principle, variational integrators, and the immersed-boundary method. \Cref{sec:METHODOLOGY} then describes our proposed approach for posing and simulating the coupled fluid-robot physics.
-In \Cref{sec:RESULTS}, we provide simulation results on various benchmark problems, including Poiseuille flow and a disc in free stream.
-We then showcase the sim-to-real-transfer capabilities of our framework on a novel, squid-like swimming robot.
-In \Cref{sec:CONCLUSION} we provide final concluding remarks and discuss future work to address current limitations.
+The remainder of this paper is organized as follows: In \Cref{sec:RELATED WORKS}, we provide a literature review on bioinspired swimming, fluid-robot interaction simulators, and variational mechanics.
+In \Cref{sec:BACKGROUND}, we review background material on the least-action principle, variational integrators, and the immersed-boundary method. \Cref{sec:METHODOLOGY} then describes our approach for posing and simulating strongly coupled fluid-robot multiphysics.
+In \Cref{sec:RESULTS}, we provide simulation and hardware swimming results for an eel-like swimming robot.
+Finally, \Cref{sec:CONCLUSION} summarizes our conclusions and discusses limitations and directions for future work.